PrefectHQ/prefect/docs/concepts/tasks.md

 If there are no concurrency slots available for any one of your task's tags, the transition to a `Running` state will be delayed and the client is instructed to try entering a `Running` state again in 30 seconds.

-!!! warning Concurrency limits in subflows
+!!! warning "Concurrency limits in subflows"
     Using concurrency limits on task runs in subflows can cause deadlocks.
 As a best practice, configure your tags and concurrency limits to avoid setting limits on task runs in subflows.

 ### Configuring concurrency limits